70% Rule Calculator

 InputRequiredDefault / Source

-ARV (After-Repair Value)All modesFrom ARV Calculator or comps
+ARV (After-Repair Value)All modesUser-entered or imported from ARV Calculator

 Custom Percentage %Mode 2 only60-80 range, default 70

-Your Purchase PriceMode 3 onlyYour actual offer amount
+Your Purchase PriceMode 3 onlyYour actual or proposed offer amount

 Wholesale Assignment FeeOptional (all modes)$0 default

-Include Financing BufferOptional (Mode 1 only)false (disabled in Mode 2)
+Include Financing BufferOptional (Mode 1 only)Off by default; disabled in Mode 2

 Outputs